tchgrbr/homer-minimal/readme.md

 ### Colors
 All the colors are defined in `config.yaml`, including some newly added variables, which aren't defined in the inital version of Homer.
 Usage is the same: You can change them by simply editing the HEX-Values.
 You can change them independently for dark and light mode.

+### Tags
+Tags are now not visible by default, only on hover.
+The tags can be hidden in the `custom.css` file if desired by commenting in the property.
+Color customization works like in the default homer version, by utilizing the `tag-style` property from Bulma CSS in your `config.yaml`.

+Homer uses bulma CSS, which provides a modifiers syntax.
+You'll notice in the config there is a tagstyle option.
+It can be set to any of the bulma modifiers.
+You'll probably want to use one of these 4 main colors:

+- `is-info` (blue)
+- `is-success` (green)
+- `is-warning` (yellow)
+- `is-danger` (red)